JacksonWuxs/DaPy/README.md

 Description
 ========================================================
-DaPy is a light data processing and analysis library which could be used in loading dataset from data profiles amenity and contain or reduce part of the dataset conveniency.
+As a light data processing and analysis library， DaPy can be used to load dataset from data profiles and contain or reduce part of the dataset conveniently.
 We hope that DaPy can help data scientists process their datasets more quickly and easily.
 Additionly,it supports some basic formulas that help the developers to understand the basic attributes about the dataset.
 In the future,